aji-tama/bus_london/README.md

 ## **Features**
 - Local time
 - Hong Kong time
-- Hourly weather info from MET Northolt station
+- Hourly weather info from MET Northolt station, font color changes according to temperture
 - SkyColor tile showing color of the sky, which changes with local elevation of the Sun accordingly
 - Bus and tube ETA info